codycarter1763/1940s-Dickerson-Tube-Amp-Restore/README.md

 ![image](https://github.com/user-attachments/assets/109a167c-b60a-40f8-aa88-a3e28b3a9b0c)

 # Aesthetics
 The condition of the amp was super rusted and dirty when I first received it.
 In an effort to preserve the original finish and logo, I took extra care in the cleaning process.
 For the metal chassis, I used a wire brush and WD-40 to remove a large portion of the rust.
 I was not able to get all of the rust off, but it already looks so much better without having to repaint the chassis.
-The handle was sanded and soaked in Muratic Acid for 24 hours which removed all of the rust for a brand new finish.
+The handle was sanded and soaked in Muriatic Acid for 24 hours which removed all of the rust for a brand new finish.

 For the mother of pearl vinyl, I used mineral oil and a soft towel to carefully clean and restore the finish.
 Glue was also used to place back the peeling parts of the vinyl.